 The main function of Urea fertilizer is to provide the plants with nitrogen to promote green leafy growth and make the plants look lush.
 Urea also aids the photosynthesis process of plants.
 Since urea fertilizer can provide only nitrogen and not phosphorus or potassium, it’s primarily used for bloom growth.

 - Low production cost, as source is natural

 - Wide application range, for all types of crops and soils

 - Neutral pH and harmless to crops and soil

 - Urea should be applied at the time of sowing.
 It should not come in contact with the seeds.
 It also can be applied as a top dressing.

 - Since Urea is highly Nitrogen-concentrated, it should be used in combination with earth or sand before its application.

 - Urea should not be applied when the soil contains free water or likely to remain wet for three or four days after application.

-Urea is readily blended with Mono-ammonium Phosphate (MAP) or Di-ammonium Phosphate (DAP).
-However, Urea must not be mixed with any superphosphate unless applied immediately after blending, because Urea reacts with superphosphate liberating water molecules.
+Urea can easily be blended with Mono-ammonium Phosphate (MAP) or Di-ammonium Phosphate (DAP).
+However, Urea must not be mixed with any superphosphate unless applied immediately after blending as Urea reacts with superphosphate liberating water molecules.
 This will produce a damp material that is hard to store and apply.